 so we had plenty of time to prepare for the inevitable.

-So, some days I don’t really think of bout her a whole lot
+So, some days I don’t really think about her a whole lot

 and then when I do I feel guilty about that.